Punch-Party-DevTeam/PunchParty/index.md

     allowfullscreen>
 </iframe>

-We also drew some Cocept Art, And Did some work on a basic main menu
+We also drew some Concept Art, And Did some work on a basic main menu

 ## Day 3
 On day 3 we decided to get a simple main menu working